We’re addicted to Sichuan food, and we bet you are too. Hit up these restaurants in Singapore for your mala fix!

 Haidilao, multiple locations including Plaza Singapura and Clarke Quay

 Bring along extra tissues for a serious hit of heat at Chengdu.
 Don’t underestimate anything or it’ll come back to haunt you (we speak from experience).
 We love how this authentic Sichuan restaurant in Singapore lets you choose your spice level, so the whole gang can enjoy the food without weeping.
 Apart from the usual suspects like spicy chilli chicken, we were breathing fire long after biting into chilli beef served with a sweet corn base.
 But did we go for seconds?
 You betcha.

 Looking for an updated, refined take on this spicy cuisine?
 Birds of a Feather serves modern Western food with a touch of Sichuan influence.
-Go straight for hot ones like the aptly-named Find the Chicken in the Chillies (chicken popcorn wok-fried Sichuan-style), hamburg mapo tofu, Sichuan Maine lobster in a spicy broth and slow-roasted Sichuan short ribs.
+Go straight for hot ones like the aptly-named Find the Chicken in the Chillies (chicken popcorn wok-fried Sichuan-style), birds mapo tofu, or the Oriental bolognese with pork ragout and sakura ebi.
 You’ll love the vibe of this place, too.
 Its shophouse space is beautifully sophisticated, with pops of greenery surrounding the tables.

 Birds of a Feather, 115 Amoy Street, Singapore 069935

 One of the OGs of Sichuan cuisine in Singapore, Si Wei Mao Cai serves authentic dishes brimming with peppercorns and heaps of dried chilli.
 Service is non-existent, but hey, this is often a good sign that the food is legit.
 Signature dishes include fish fillet in hot Sichuan pepper sauce, miao jia eggplant and duck stew with potato.
 There’s no dumbing down when it comes to spiciness, so step inside and dine only if you can handle the heat.